iklein99/homebridge-smartthings/README.md

 require a lot of work to install.
 It will discover devices automatically as well as unregister devices that are removed from your smarttthings network.
 This is currently under development.

+## Fixed in 1.4.22
+* Fixed some bugs with thermostat support.
+Note that this one is a tough one to test with one thermostat.
+Looking for ongoing feedback from everyone.

 ## Added in 1.4.21
 * Added support for thermostats.